sombriks/sombriks-hq/src/blog/0059-devops-tools-fedora-39-setup.md

 Everything runs on kubernetes clusters nowadays so you have to have it ready for tests, emergency deploys or any other cryptic need.

+### Official tool

+One way to get this is to follow the official guide:

 ```bash
 # configure yum repo for installation and updates
 # This overwrites any existing configuration in /etc/yum.repos.d/kubernetes.repo